Walking Rome from end to end is an excellent method for travelers and expatriates alike to get to know a new city.

-Magic hour along the Tiber River in Rome, the city where our clinic is located, is especially stunning.
+Magic hour along the Tiber River in Rome is especially stunning.

 An active lifestyle is usually a plus for your health, but there can be downsides.

-We will take you through the causes of injuries and the methods of prevention with the help of our WTA (Women’s Tennis Association) accredited physiotherapist, Dr. Federica Scalabrino.
+We will take you through the causes of injuries and the methods of prevention with the help of WTA (Women’s Tennis Association) accredited physiotherapist, Dr. Federica Scalabrino